JesseEmond/blitz-2024-registration/README.md

 simplified version of ballistics (no acceleration, no gravity force, ...), which thankfully is well documented for example in the context of [game development](https://gamedev.stackexchange.com/q/25277).
-This link provides the necessary formula, but it'd be interesting to derive it ourselves.
+This link provides the necessary formula, but the following is the intuition.

-We can view the problem as having an expanding circle (at the speed of `rocket_speed`) from our source position, which intersects with the meteor's position at time `t`.
+We can view the problem as having a gradually expanding circle (at the speed of `rocket_speed`) from our cannon's position, which intersects with the meteor's position at some unknown time `t`.
 We can visualize this as a triangle with an unknown angle and solve for `t`, where we know the source position (cannon position), the target's starting position (meteor's current position), and the collision position being `meteor_pos + t * meteor_velocity`, for an unknown `t`.

 Visually:

 ![Diagram with the concepts visualized](readme_media/DiagramAimAhead.png)